Toybox Statement on the Modern Slavery Act 2015

 Toybox has a very limited supply chain; currently this consists of suppliers who provide office support, office supplies and companies who support the organisation with Marketing and Fundraising campaigns.

-In respect to our development work with overseas partners; all the partners we work with are separate legal entities with their own Boards and operate autonomously from Toybox and are in control of their own purchasing and employment decisions.
-However, all partners sign and agree to adhere to this statement.
+In respect to our development work with overseas partners; all the partners we work with are separate legal entities with their own Boards who operate autonomously from Toybox and are in control of their own purchasing and employment decisions.
+However, when partners sign MOUs with Toybox, there are a series of documents that by signing they are also agreeing to adhere to.
+In organisational MOUs signed since 2019, this has included this Modern-Day Slavery statement.

 Transparency within our supply chain